-We enjoy a good quality of life thanks to public services.
-Canadians know they can count on public services to be accountable, accessible, locally-controlled and a wise investment of tax dollars.
+We enjoy good quality of life thanks to public services.
+Canadians know they can count on public services to be accountable, accessible, locally controlled and a wise investment of tax dollars.

 Faced with funding shortfalls and urgent needs to upgrade and expand infrastructure, some municipalities have considered privatization as a quick fix.
-However privatization, whether through infrastructure public-private partnerships (P3s), or contracted-out services, ends up costing much more.
+However, whether through infrastructure public-private partnerships (P3s), contracted-out services, or private finance, privatization ends up costing much more.
 At the same time, corporate profits are put ahead of the public interest.
 Quality suffers, local control is weakened and over time, inequality increases in our communities.

 New report highlights municipal contracting in

 Canadian municipalities are realizing there are alternatives to privatization.
-Federal funding is available for projects using much less expensive public financing through conventional procurement.
-A growing number of municipalities around the world are also remunicipalizing – or contracting in – services that were previously outsourced, including snow removal, water and wastewater operations, street and sidewalk maintenance, and public transit.
+A growing number of municipalities around the world are remunicipalizing – or contracting in – services that were previously outsourced, including snow removal, water and wastewater operations, street and sidewalk maintenance, and public transit.
 Increased costs, decreasing quality of service and greater flexibility with internal resources are the main reasons that lead municipalities to contract in.

 P3s don’t save money or lower risk

 Virtually all P3s in Canada have been justified on the basis that they are more efficient and transfer risk to the private sector.
-Yet, there is no foundation to the claim.
+Yet, there is no foundation to either claim.

-A March 2016 paper from the University of Calgary’s School of Public Policy concluded that P3s cost as much as, or even more than, conventional fixed-price procurement arrangements.
+A March 2016 paper from the University of Calgary’s School of Public Policy concluded, as have nearly all objective studies, that P3s cost as much as, or even more than, conventional fixed-price procurement arrangements.
 The report also found that P3 time frames, when measured correctly, are just as long as public schedules.
 The study finds that “risks that are supposedly transferred to private partners are never truly transferred.”
 This study adds to a growing body of independent evidence that the “value for money” analyses used to justify P3s are deeply flawed.

 In 2014, Ontario’s auditor general undertook a comprehensive review of the province’s P3 program, and found that 74 P3 projects cost the province $8 billion more than if they had been publicly financed and operated.